sohailmahmud/aws-flutter-test/README.md

 Sample flutter app for getting started with the Amplify Flutter Library.
 This example uses the Auth, Analytics, and Storage components of the Flutter library.

-Please check out our docs here: https://docs.amplify.aws/start/q/integration/flutter
+Please check out docs here:
+https://docs.amplify.aws/start/q/integration/flutter

 ## Getting Started